nayefahmad/2019-05-16_git-workflows/README.md

 4. Now you want to merge from your master to the "upstream" master.
 To do that, go to the upstream master on GitHub.com and click on new pull request.

 ## Proposed workflow 2: Start with branching
+1. Instead of forking, start by cloning and saving the folder.
+2. *Before making any changes*, create a development branch.
+3. [to be decided]

 ## Things to test
 1. What happens if the upstream fork renames the repo on the cloud?
+What about renaming specific files?
 2. How to pull from upstream repo into a fork?
 3. How do we resolve merge conflicts?
+4. How frequently should collaborators be merging from upstream into their fork/branch?